cheminfo/nmrium-docs/docs/80_utitlies/20_zenodo/20_zenodo.md

 ### The Ultimate Goal

-`zenodo-nmrium` enables a complete FAIR data workflow:
+Both tools enable a complete FAIR data workflow:

 1. **Organize your data**: Package each NMR sample in a folder or as a `.nmrium.zip` file
 2. **Store in Zenodo**: Upload your data to Zenodo (sandbox for testing, production for publication)